ahmedfarooki/node-markitondemand/README.md

 ### Using the Library

-There are three APIs available to use:
+The APIs available in this library:

 * lookup()
 * getStock()